Originally written in April 2015

 25. Edmonton Oilers — Cody Franson, D

 Cody Franson was originally taken with pick 79 by the Nashville Predators.
-However, after the career he’s had, he would almost certainly find his way into the first round in this new draft.
+However, after the career had, he would almost certainly find his way into the first round in this new draft.
 And knowing what became of the Oilers, Franson would’ve been a sight for sore eyes.

 Original Pick: C Andrew Cogliano